Kyoto City Transit Bureau #869

 Service History in Japan

-Built in 1953, car 869 was one of 90 manufactured for Kyoto City Lines between 1950 and 1955.
-As originally constructed, it was designed for two-man operation (motorman and conductor) with four doors, one in each corner.
-After several years it was renumbered 1869 when converted to one-man operation by closing the front right door on each side (since Japanese traffic travels on the left side of the street) and opening a center door.
-It continued to run on the city lines in Kyoto until 1972 when service was discontinued in favor of buses connecting to the subway system.
+In 1969 it was renumbered #1869 and converted to one-man operation by enclosing the front right door on each side (since Japanese traffic travels on the left side of the street) and opening a new center door.
+It continued to run on the city lines in Kyoto until 1974 when service when tram service began being phased out in favor of buses connecting to the subway system.

 Six Kyoto cars were then sold to the suburban Hankai Electric Tramway of Osaka and renumbered to #251-256, with #1869 becoming #255.
-It ran there until June 9, 1992 when it was retired and purchased by Old Pueblo Trolley.
+Hankai reversed the boarding and exiting procedure to be consistent with its other trams, so passengers now entered by the center door and paid their fares when exiting by the front door.

 Hankai #255 in service in Osaka, 1990s